norswap/autumn/doc/A4-basic-parsers.md

 The [`Longest`] parser is a slight variation on the choice parser.
 Instead of matching the same thing as its first successful child, `Longest` tries to match every one of its children, then succeeds by matching the same thing as the one matching the most input.
-In case of a tie, matches like the earliest longest matching child.
+In case of a tie, it matches the earliest longest matching child.

 Construct with [`longest`].